 CITY SOLICITOR’S OFFICE — The City Solicitor is Providence’s chief legal officer.
 Among other things, his office refers cases to the Board of Licenses and the city’s under-the-radar Nuisance Task Force.

-City Solicitor: Jeffrey Dana (retained from the Elorza administration by Mayor Smiley)
+City Solicitor: Jeffrey Dana (a holdover from the Elorza administration retained by Mayor Smiley)

 Website: www.providenceri.gov/law-department/